-The site is within the consultation zone of one Danish airport and an effect on the radars at this airport is therefore possible.
-The closest German airport is further than 215 km away and the closest Swedish airport is 87 km away.
-With a distance further than 55 km (minimum horizontal zone) from the Swedish airports, the distance it is assessed that the airports and radars will not be affected during the construction, operation, and decommissioning of Kattegat OWF.
+The site is within the consultation zone of one Danish airport and an effect on the radar at this airport is therefore possible.
+The offshore wind farm is bordering to one Swedish airport's consultation zone (55 km), and a dialogue with the Swedish airport authority is recommended.
+The closest German airport is further than 210 km away and at this distance it is assessed that the airports and radars will not be affected during the construction, operation, and decommissioning of Hesselø OWF.

-For vessel traffic, the initial comments during HAZID (Hazard Identification Study) workshops raised concerns regarding safety and navigation.
-Measures like visual markings, turbine locations, inclusion on Navigation Maps and additional coastal radars can mitigate these concerns and possible impacts.
+For vessel traffic, the initial comments during the HAZIDs (Hazard Identification Study) raised concerns regarding safety and navigation.
+Measures like visual markings, turbine locations and inclusion on Navigation Maps can mitigate these concerns and impacts.

-The potential offshore wind farm is within the 240 km range of four Danish meteorological radars and two Swedish meteorological radars.
-This can impact the radars such as blockage or disturbance.
-Further assessments are necessary and a dialogue with the Danish Meteorological Institute (DMI) and Swedish Meteorological and Hydrological Institute (SMHI) is recommended.
+The potential offshore wind farm is within the 240 km range of four Danish meteorological radars and three Swedish radars.
+This can influence the radars such as blockage or disturbance.
+Further assessments are necessary and a dialogue with the Danish Meteorological Institute (DMI) and the Swedish Meteorological and Hydrological Institute (SMHI) is recommended.

-Regarding radio communications, the planned area for the Kattegat OWF do not have any registered point-to-point radio link permissions.
+Regarding radio communications, the planned area for the Hesselø OWF do not have any registered point-to-point radio link permissions.
 It will be necessary to further assess multipoint-to-multipoint radio chains.
 This should be done by the future developer by contacting the relevant stakeholders.

 Cumulative impacts are possible.
-There is one established Danish offshore wind farm in the area near Kattegat and one planned.
-Furthermore, two Swedish offshore wind farms are planned to be established 40-60 km northeast of Kattegat OWF-.
+There is one established Danish offshore wind farm in the area near Hesselø and one planned.
+Furthermore, two Swedish offshore wind farms are planned to be established in 34-62 km north-east of Hesselø OWF.
 It is necessary to assess possible cumulative impacts.
-With measures to mitigate effects, such as markings, layout, and design of sites, impacts can be reduced.
+With measures to mitigate effects, such as markings, layout, and design of sites, the impact can be reduced.

-The results of this report are based on the initial plan for the offshore wind farm, which presents four scenarios using different turbine sizes, numbers, and layouts.
-The specific impacts, including their types, duration, and overall scale on radar systems and radio links resulting from the Kattegat OWF's construction, operation, and eventual decommissioning, will be conclusively assessed in the forthcoming environmental impact assessment after the project specifics are set.
+The results of this report are based on the initial plan for the offshore wind farm, which presents two scenarios using different turbine sizes, numbers, and layouts.
+The specific impacts, including their types, duration, and overall scale on radar systems and radio links resulting from the Hesselø OWF's construction, operation, and eventual decommissioning, will be conclusively assessed in the forthcoming environmental impact assessment after the project specifics are set.